Generalization of Long-Range Machine Learning Potentials in Complex Chemical Spaces

-The issues with strictly local cutoffs can also be partially offset by message-passing neural networks (MPNNs), which gained significant popularity partially due to their longer effective receptive fields.
-However, they face challenges with parallelization and scalability \cite{Anstine2023}, motivating the development of strictly local models, which are ideal candidates for incorporating long-range correction schemes due to their low computational cost\cite{Batzner2022}.
-Additionally, increasing the number of propagation layers beyond a certain point leads to diminishing returns and eventually feature collapse \cite{Keriven2022}.
-Recently, many different approaches to long-range modeling have been proposed with solutions ranging from charge equilibration schemes \cite{CENT, Ko2021,fuchs2025learningnonlocalmolecularinteractions} to charge-independent methods such as self-consistent neural networks \cite{SCFNN}, reciprocal space transformations \cite{kosmala_ewaldbased_2023}, attention-based architectures \cite{frank2024euclideanfastattentionmachine}, and methods based on ewald summation \cite{Cheng2025-dw}.
+Recently, many different approaches to long-range modeling have been proposed with solutions ranging from charge equilibration schemes \cite{CENT, Ko2021,fuchs2025learningnonlocalmolecularinteractions} to charge-independent methods such as self-consistent neural networks \cite{SCFNN}, reciprocal space transformations \cite{kosmala_ewaldbased_2023}, Gaussian multipliers \cite{ssp9-7s81}, attention-based architectures \cite{frank2024euclideanfastattentionmachine}, and methods based on Ewald summation \cite{Cheng2025-dw}.
 It is worth noting that, despite their proven viability, many foundational models do not incorporate long-range schemes \cite{wood2025umafamilyuniversalmodels,Kovacs2025-dd}, which may explain why they often struggle to predict experimental measurements \cite{mannan2025evaluatinguniversalmachinelearning}.